oofSauceHere/advent-of-code/README.md

 ﻿# advent of code

-fun activity: look at my code and get second-hand impostor syndrome
+fun holiday activity: look at my code and get second-hand impostor syndrome